Interview Note Taking

 Avoid anything that could be subjective and irrelevant, including comments about someone’s physical appearance.
 A best practice is to avoid writing anything related to a legally protected job class, such as age, race, gender, disability status, etc.

-How To Take Great Notes When Conducting an Interview
+How to Take Great Notes When Conducting an Interview

 Great interviewers prepare in advance for each interview.
 They usually have a scorecard or rating rubric with appropriate questions written in advance.
 They also review the candidates’ resumes prior to the interview so they convey interest in and respect for the candidates’ time.

-Having paper and pen handy or a computer ready to take notes will be helpful to make the note taking process seamless.
+Having paper and pen handy or a computer ready to take notes will be helpful to make the note-taking process seamless.
 Letting candidates know what to expect during the interview is also important for putting candidates at ease.

 Welcome the candidates and let them know what to expect in the interview.
 Some interviewers will tell candidates they are free to ask questions during the interview while other interviewers request candidates ask their questions at the end.
 Establishing the format up front helps candidates feel comfortable.

-2. Explain Why You’re Taking Notes
+Step 2: Explain Why You’re Taking Notes

 If candidates know at the outset that their responses are important enough to document, they will have more confidence in the interview process.
 Tell candidates you will only be documenting key points to help you remember them better after the interview is over.

-Showing genuine interest in the candidate’s responses by listening intently, asking follow-up questions and maintaining eye contact will elicit much better information than reading a list of questions as though it’s a chore to finish.
-By exhibiting these rapport-building practices, interviewers will make the note taking process almost invisible to the candidates.
+Showing genuine interest in the candidate’s responses by listening intently, asking follow-up questions, and maintaining eye contact will elicit much better information than reading a list of questions as though it’s a chore to finish.
+By exhibiting these rapport-building practices, interviewers will make the note-taking process almost invisible to the candidates.
 Feel free to pause between questions if that helps you conduct a more fluid interview.

 If a candidate’s response is unclear, ask them to repeat their response or provide another example.
 Sometimes candidates don’t understand the question and may respond with something unrelated to the information the interviewer is asking.
 Other times, they may be avoiding the question by responding to something they hope will satisfy the interviewer.
 Clarity in communication is essential for making the right hiring decisions.